Limiting the scope of consistent regions

 One composite operator with one autonomous region and an inner consistent region

-The following figure shows an example where the @autonomous
+The following figure shows an example where the @autonomous annotation is

 applied to a composite operator.
 The downstream operators start at

-and stop at op13
+op11 and stop at op13 because

-is annotated with @consistent
+op13 is annotated with @consistent and is a

 primitive operator within the composite operator.